I read this glorious Lockwood essay sometime back and began macheting my way through this post which I was supposed to have finished on 31 Dec 2020.

 3. There are Jews in my house, Lara Vapnyar

-I have been a Lara Vapnyar fan ever since I read Katania and Deaf and Blind but my madness for the short story, and particularly the Lara Vapnyar short story grew after Luda and Milena where two women fight with each other to feed a man, kill him accidentally and then become each other’s best friend.
+I have been a Lara Vapnyar fan ever since I read Katania and Deaf and Blind but my madness for the short story, and particularly the Lara Vapnyar short story grew after Luda and Milena where two women fight with each other to feed a man, kill him accidentally and then become best friends.
 In this collection of stories, a teacher struggles with a class after being told to handle sex education for them.
 She fears questions from one super-articulate student, hoping this child doesn’t come to class on the day they were told to ask her anything they want to about sex.
-There’s a story about a woman who hides a Jewish mother-daughter in her house and then rats them out to the cops, and doesn’t know what to do with her life anymore.
+Then there’s a woman who hides a Jewish mother-daughter in her house; rats them out to the cops, and later doesn’t know what to do with her life anymore.

 4. The Sound of Things Falling, Juan Gabriel Vasquez